meegs2369/github-query/README.md

 # GithubQuery
 An application designed to query the events of a public github repository and return specific event details associated with that repository.
 To run the application you will need [Java 8](https://adoptopenjdk.net) and [Maven](https://maven.apache.org/download.cgi) on the machine running it.
-For Installation of java go
 To build the application navigate to the directory containing the code and run `mvn clean package` this will create a jar in the `/target` directory within the directory containing the source code.
 At this point there are two options to run the application :